Security and privacy

 • Optional obfuscation -- tools like PyArmor, Nuitka, or Cython raise the cost of copying; they deter casual ripping, not a skilled reverse engineer.

-Bottom line: treat legal protection and subscription value as the primary defense; treat optional obfuscation as a speed bump, not encryption that blocks all analysis.
+Bottom line: treat legal protection and member value as the primary defense; treat optional obfuscation as a speed bump, not encryption that blocks all analysis.

 Security middleware